sztoor/model_serving/README.md

 https://github.com/sztoor/model_serving.git

-The code for tasks is available in the "model-serving" directory.
+The code for tasks is available in the "model_serving" directory.

 ```
- - model-serving
+ - model_serving
    -- Single_server_without_docker
    -- Single_server_with_docker
    -- CI_CD